 But now it was back down to the Lowlands of supposed bogs and swamps and hovels.
 With my friend’s imaginative tales, I would never again be able to view London in quite the same way; I chuckled to myself.

-It now occurred to me, that in a sense, this too might be interpreted as a scene from my dream, where I slunk away from the Lowlands at night.
+It now occurred to me that this too might be interpreted as a scene from my dream... the part where I slunk away at night.
 If not literally at night, at least I had kept everyone in the dark about my intentions.

 Though I had carefully observed the mountain’s topography while on my ascent, it was only from one angle, so I still had concerns about the best way to spiral down and what unforeseen challenges I might encounter on the rugged terrain.
 From what I could tell, it seemed there was no simple route.

-Still, it could be advantageous to find a better way down than the one I chose for my ascent, which had turned out to be rather circuitous.
-On occasion, I had become disorientated, after a few unfortunate twists and turns where I sometimes ended up going down a considerable distance while attempting of find a better way up.
-If I were to consider this philosophically, I thought, now much this was like life.
+Still, it could be advantageous to find a better way down than the one I chose for my ascent, which had turned out to be more than a little circuitous.
+On occasion, I had become disorientated after a few unfortunate twists and turns where I sometimes ended up going down a considerable distance while attempting to find a better way up.
+If I were to consider this philosophically, I thought, how now much this was like life.

 As I headed back to the cabin, I was resigned to not seeing my mountain companions again since there was no sign of them on the trail; no smouldering campfires or anything that would indicate they were still here on the Summit.
 Last night they didn’t say if they would be returning, so I had no idea what to expect.

-However, just as I was about to pick up my backpack at the cabin, I was delighted to smell a waft of smoke rising from the fireplace.
-It was a mystery how I could have missed seeing them on the Summit, but somehow, I had.
+However, just as I was about to pick up my backpack at the cabin, I was pleased to smell a waft of smoke rising from the fireplace.
+It was a mystery how I could have missed seeing my friends on the Summit, but somehow, I had.
 At least I hoped it was them who lit the fire.
 Perhaps it was more aliens.
-Nothing here was for certain.
+Nothing here could be assumed.

 ‘I wasn’t sure I’d ever see you again,’ I said.
 ‘So where in the heavens did you both disappear last night?’